Question:

 However, it’s important to note that the effects of cannabis on BPD can be complex and varied.
 While some individuals may find relief from certain symptoms, the use of cannabis can also exacerbate other aspects of the disorder, such as dissociation.

 Additionally, the long-term effects of cannabis use on the course of BPD are not well understood, and there is a risk of developing cannabis dependence or addiction.
 Careful consideration and monitoring are necessary when using cannabis as a potential treatment for BPD.
+The therapeutic potential of cannabinoids for BPD is promising, but no other pharmacological treatment has demonstrated long lasting improvement in BPD symptoms to date.

 Get confidential help from our addiction treatment specialists in Orange County.
 Call to join our rehab program today!